erasmus-without-paper/ewp-specs-api-iias-approval/README.md

 https://github.com/erasmus-without-paper/ewp-specs-api-iias/blob/v7.0.0/endpoints/get-response.xsd#L243-L250

 A snapshot of the approved v6 IIA is needed to be able to upgrade to IIA v7 and Approval v2.
-Such snapshot is stored as an IIA v6 GET API response XML of the approved agreement.
+Such a snapshot is stored as an IIA v6 GET API response XML of the approved agreement.

 To calculate the new hash an XSLT v6 (https://github.com/erasmus-without-paper/ewp-specs-api-iias/blob/stable-v7/resources/xsltKit/transform_version_6.xsl) has to be used to transform the stored snapshot to a string that will be hashed (see: https://github.com/erasmus-without-paper/ewp-specs-api-iias/tree/stable-v7/resources/xsltKit).

-For example for a stored approved IIA: https://github.com/erasmus-without-paper/ewp-specs-api-iias/blob/stable-v7/resources/xsltKit/get-response-v6.xml
+For example, for a stored approved IIA: https://github.com/erasmus-without-paper/ewp-specs-api-iias/blob/stable-v7/resources/xsltKit/get-response-v6.xml

 An IIA Approval v1 would contain: